joshbegley/nyt-latest/README.md

 **Falcons' new president of football Matt Ryan bullish as he bids farewell to CBS**\
-`Ryan is hoping to lead the Falcons back to the playoffs.
+`Ryan hopes to lead the Falcons back to the playoffs.
 “You want to be in the mix," he said.
 "It’s been too long there."`\
 https://nytimes.com/athletic/6961549/2026/01/11/matt-ryan-falcons-president-football-playoffs-cbs/

 **Once Again, Oldest Mississippi Synagogue Is Attacked With Fire**\